-Which benefits your organization more, having more experienced staffs or a group of young and fresh employees?
+Which benefits your organisation more, having more experienced staffs or a group of young and fresh employees?
 There is no common agreement to answer this question because different people think differently about this topic.
-Some believe elderly staff's experience outweighs young employee's eagerness and energy and the rest have opposite point of view.
+Some people believe that elderly staff's experience outweighs young employee's eagerness and energy and the rest have opposite point of view.
 I personally believe a suitable combination of young and experienced employees would work best for every single company.

-Older employees are valuable assets for financial organizations as they have many years of experience behind them.
+Older employees are valuable assets for financial organisations as they have many years of experience behind them.
 Consequently, they own a great knowledge about the company and nature of the work.
 As a result, they can offer good solutions in tight situations as in many cases they have had the similar experience before.
 For instance, they can foresee the bottlenecks and potential problems better than young staffs.
 However, most of them usually become outdated gradually as they gradually become less willing to update their knowledge.

 In contrast with the older staffs, younger employees usually are very energetic and have an updated knowledge about their field of work.
-To say more, they are usually more creative in solving the problems, eager to learn more and have great effort in the work.
+To say more, they are usually more creative in solving the problems, eager to learn more and have a great effort in the work.
 Although these are all very beneficial for every company, their lack of experience may suffer them as well.

 To conclude, according to my experience as a software developer, a good mixture of young and experienced employees will have the best effects in the companies.
 The experience of elderly in combination with youth energy and passion make the teams more efficient and the companies more productive.

 It is essential for a company to be equipped with employees who can positively contribute to its business.
 Some argue that more young people should be recruited to achieve this goal while others insist on fulfilling the same task by employing older counterparts.
 However, it is felt that a desirable position to demonstrate the question is to differentiate what each age group is good at, and how they can bring values to a company.